galaxyproject/galaxy-cloudman-playbook/README.md

 [this snippet of code](https://gist.github.com/afgane/f9c0c729a36830125ed4) for an example connection setup.

-When launching CloudMan, choose `Cluster only` with `Transient storage` cluster type if you're building an archive or `Persistent storage` with desired volume size if you're building a volume/snapshot.
+When launching CloudMan, if building an all-new file system, choose `Cluster only` with `Transient storage` cluster type if you're building an archive or `Persistent storage` with desired volume size if you're building a volume/snapshot.
 If you are updating an existing file system, launch an instance with the functional file system (i.e., either transient or volume based) and run this playbook 'over' it (see more below).

 Once an instance has launched, edit `galaxyFS.yml` to set `galaxyFS-builder` `hosts` field and comment out `connection: local` entry.
-Next, set the launched instance IP address under `galaxyFS-builder` host group in the `inventory/builders` file and invoke the following command (having filled in the required variables):
+Update the `galaxy_changeset_id` variable in `variables/all` and set the launched instance IP address under `galaxyFS-builder` host group in the `inventory/builders` file.
+Then invoke the following command (having filled in the required variables):

     ansible-playbook -i inventory/builders galaxyFS.yml --extra-vars psql_galaxyftp_password=<psql_galaxyftp_password from image above> --extra-vars galaxy_tools_admin_user_password=<a password>

- > **If you are updating an existing file system**, wait for CloudMan to start all services before proceeding.
+ > **If you are updating an existing file system**, start a Galaxy CloudMan instance and wait for CloudMan to start all services before proceeding.
 Note that for this step, it is not necessary to shut down any services.
 Update the value of  `galaxy_changeset_id` variable in `variables/all`.
 Finally, if you already have a registered admin user and want to install/update tools, provide the  admin user API key and set variable `galaxy_tools_create_bootstrap_user` to `no`.
 If you don't want to install/update any tools, set variable `galaxy_install_tools` to `no`.
 Then run the following command:

  > `ansible-playbook -i inventory/builders galaxyFS.yml --extra-vars galaxy_tools_api_key=<API KEY> --tags "update"`

 This will download and configure Galaxy as well as install any specified tools.
 Note that depending on the number of tools you are installing, this build process may take several hours.
 At the end, if building the file system from scratch, a file system archive will be created and uploaded to S3.
-It is often desirable (and necessary) to do double check that tools installed properly and repair any failed ones.
+It is often desirable (and necessary) to double check that tools installed properly and repair any failed ones.
 In that case (or if you are updating an existing file system), after we've made the changes, it is necessary to explicitly create the archive and upload it to the object store.
-To achieve this, via CloudMan, stop Galaxy, ProFTPd, and Postgres services on the running instance and rerun the above command with `--tags "filesystem"`.
+To achieve this, via CloudMan, stop the  Postgres service (which will in turn stop all the other necessary services) and rerun the above command with `--tags "filesystem"`.

 When completed, terminate the builder instance via CloudMan.